-As we prepare for a new year, we look back on the lessons learned, both good and bad, as the door closes 2022.
+As we prepare for a new year, we look back on the lessons learned, both good and bad, as the door closes on 2022.
 Questions continued around meeting the needs of non-traditional students, offering flexible learning in different modalities, and ensuring students receive beneficial outcomes for their considerable financial investments.

 Equity remained front and center, too–a permanent result of the pandemic’s spotlight on what’s preventing more students from accessing and completing higher education.